 The Water Development Authority has and may exercise all powers necessary or appropriate to carry out and effectuate its corporate purpose.
 The authority has the power and capacity to:

-(1) Adopt and, from time to time, amend and repeal bylaws necessary and proper for the regulation of its affairs and the conduct of its business and rules to implement and make effective its powers and duties, such rules to be promulgated in accordance with the provisions of chapter twenty-nine-a of this code.
+(1) Adopt and, from time-to-time, amend and repeal bylaws necessary and proper for the regulation of its affairs and the conduct of its business and rules to implement and make effective its powers and duties, such rules to be promulgated in accordance with the provisions of chapter 29A of this code.

 (2) Adopt an official seal.

 (3) Maintain a principal office and, if necessary, regional suboffices at locations properly designated or provided.

 (4) Sue and be sued in its own name and plead and be impleaded in its own name and particularly to enforce the obligations and covenants made under §22C-1-9, §22C-1-10, and §22C-1-16 of this code.
 Any actions against the authority shall be brought in the circuit court of Kanawha County in which the principal office of the authority shall be located.

 (5) Make loans and grants to governmental agencies for the acquisition or construction of water development projects by any such governmental agency and, in accordance with the provisions of chapter 29A of this code, adopt rules and procedures for making such loans and grants.